Setting Up Cakes, Candles & Mines

 Only very large cakes with stable, wide bases (i.e. wider than they are tall, in all directions) should be bedded directly into sand or shingle, slightly angled if required.
 Everything else, ideally, should be staked to prevent recoil causing the cake to move and tip over.

 You are likely to need longer stakes than for lawned areas because you might need to go quite deep to get the stake firmly bedded.
 Metal fence posts might be more suitable depending on the surface because they are easier to knock in.

-Ensure the fuses are easily accessible and be careful not to bury any fuses on the sides or bottom of your fireworks.
+Ensure the fuses are easily accessible and be careful not to bury any fuses on the sides of your fireworks.

-It goes without saying, we hope, but if you are setting up on a beach to fire later, do check the tide times!
+It goes without saying, I hope, that if you are setting up on a beach to fire later, do check the tide times!
 And please, clear up your firework carcases and any other pyro litter afterwards.

 Cake packaging and cellophane tops

 Unless instructed to do so on the label, you do not need to remove any of the packaging – which is typically red see-through cellophane or printed paper – from the top of your cakes.
 This will in fact blow off with the first few shots.
 In most cases it is purely there for decoration.

 The reason some firers do remove this anyway is simply to reduce the amount of litter that is strewn over your firing site.
 The process of removing it is known in firework circles as “skimming”.
 However it is entirely a personal choice whether to do so, it does not affect the firework’s performance.

 Be aware there are a small number of cakes with special packaging which does need to be removed first – but this should be clearly noted on the firework.
 This is typically for cakes with plastic missile style shots.
 The wrapping helps keep them in place during transit.
 With that in mind, don’t tip the firework upside down after removing it as the shots may fall out!